Hardvan/PolyPersona/README.md

 ## Features

 - **Text Generation**: Users can input a celebrity's name and specify what they want them to say.
 The application generates text responses that closely resemble the style of the chosen celebrity.
+- **Image Generation**: The Pollinations API is used to generate images of the specified celebrity, allowing users to visualize the person they are interacting with.
 - **Multi-Language Support**: The application supports translation of generated text into multiple languages, enabling users to interact with the system in their preferred language.
 - **Customizable Model Parameters**: Users can adjust model parameters such as `temperature`, `top-k`, and `top-p` to control the randomness and diversity of the generated text.
 - **Audio Generation**: In addition to text responses, the application generates audio files corresponding to the translated text, allowing users to hear the responses in their chosen language.